Pushing an App with Multiple Processes

 For more information about defining processes with manifests, see processes in App Manifest Attribute Reference.

-Push an App with Multiple Processes using a Procfile
+Push an app with multiple processes using a Procfile

 To push an app with multiple processes using a Procfile:

 1. Create a file named Procfile in the root of your app directory.
+For more information about Procfiles, see the CAPI V3 documentation.

 2. Add each process and its start command to the Procfile.
 For example: